microsoft/azurelinux/toolkit/tools/imagecustomizer/docs/configuration.md

 Specifies the configuration for dm-verity root integrity verification.
 Please execute `sudo modprobe nbd` before building the image with verity enablement.

-Please enable overlays for the `/var/lib` and `/var/log` directories, along with verity enablement, to ensure proper functioning of services.
-For an example, please refer to the [overlay type](#overlay-type) section.

 - `dataPartition`: A partition configured with dm-verity, which verifies integrity at each system boot.